Resources

 Contactless Payment Solutions for Healthcare Providers from Rectangle Health

 These types of payments aren’t just a recent trend.
 Contactless payments, especially in healthcare, are here for good.
-Rectangle Health’s comprehensive platform allows your practice to collect patient payments efficiently and securely.
+Rectangle Health’s comprehensive payment platform allows your practice to collect patient payments efficiently and securely.
 Our bundled solutions use technologies like online and contactless payments for modernized, touch-free service, along with other tools like Text-to-Pay and card-on-file solutions that add convenience to increase the ease and likelihood of receiving payments.

 Practice Management Bridge® helps replace outdated processes with digital automation, offers multiple convenient contactless payment solutions, and improves patient and practice communication with tools like personal, customized messaging.
 It can seamlessly interface with any existing practice management system.